How Much Does a Roof Truss Cost? (2024 Pricing)

 Our Conclusion

-Like any major household project, installing or repairing a roof truss is a big investment.
+Like any major household project, an installation or roof repair is a big investment.
 You’ll end up spending several thousand dollars regardless of the truss type and materials.

 Roofing work is a big, complicated job, so we recommend hiring a contractor.
 It may cost more than if you were to do the project yourself, but the chances of serious error or injury are high.
 Talk to your contractor about buying locally and other ways to save if you’re concerned about your budget.